Henry Pickering Bowditch: Career

 Bowditch was appointed assistant professor of physiology at Harvard in 1871.
 While still in Germany, he purchased European materials to support the investigative training program he planned.
 And dramatically, on 9 September 1871, just days before sailing for Boston, he married Selma Knuth of Leipzig.
 The Bowditch laboratory at Harvard, the first physiological laboratory in the United States, began modestly in attic rooms.

 In 1875–1876, Bowditch, William James, Charles Pickering Putnam, and James Jackson Putnam founded the Putnam Camp at St. Huberts, Essex County, New York.

 Bowditch's career at Harvard was parallel to that of William James who instituted his program of experimental psychology in 1875.
 Bowditch and James represented the New Education espoused by Charles William Eliot, Harvard's President.
 In 1876 Bowditch was promoted to full professor.
 In 1887 he co-founded and was the first president of the American Physiological Society.
 At Harvard he rose to the position of dean of the medical school, serving from 1883 to 1893.
 In 1903 he was honoured with the George Higginson chair.
 In 1904, Bowditch was elected as a member of the American Philosophical Society.
-After 35 years teaching for Harvard, he retired in 1906, and died in Jamaica Plains, Massachusetts in 1913.
+After 35 years teaching for Harvard, he retired in 1906, and died in Jamaica Plains, Massachusetts in 1911 of Parkinson's disease.
 His students included Walter Bradford Cannon, Charles Sedgwick Minot and G. Stanley Hall.

 Manfred Bowditch, Henry's son, gave a personal description of his father.
 Bowditch did much experimentation in a cottage at an Adirondack camp at the head of Keene Valley which bore his name.
 There, with a well-equipped workshop the son witnessed considerable "inventiveness and manual skill" that Henry also applied in the physiology lab.

 Bowditch was granted honorary degrees from five universities: Cambridge, Edinburgh, Toronto, Pennsylvania, and Harvard.
 Since 1956 the American Physiological Society has selected a distinguished physiologist to deliver the "Henry Pickering Bowditch Award Lecture".